ursm/fetch-api/README.md

 ### Connection pooling

-Fetch API automatically pools and reuses connections to the same origin.
+Fetch::API automatically pools and reuses connections to the same origin.
 Connections are closed after a certain amount of time has passed since the last use, and a new connection is used the next time.
-Different connections are returned for different threads (in other words, Fetch API is thread-safe).
+Different connections are returned for different threads (in other words, Fetch::API is thread-safe).

 These values can be configured as follows (in seconds):